stargatedaw/stargate/docs/troubleshooting/macos_install.md

 Developer program.
 To get around this, you can use Google to find instructions [such as this](https://customercare.primera.com/portal/en/kb/articles/how-to-open-a-primera-app-that-hasn-t-been-notarized-or-is-from-an-unidentified-developer)

+Long story short:  Easiest way to disable Gatekeeper just for this application is to drag+drop Stargate to /Applications, then open /Applications in Finder, right-click-\>Open, Cancel, then right-click-\>Open again, then Open.
+Recent macOS versions require doing the right click + Open twice to show a button offering to open it, older versions may only require one attempt.

 ## Unable to record the built-in microphone
 At the moment, it will not be possible to request microphone access from Stargate DAW, however, there is a workaround.
 You can open a Terminal and